Puppo/environments-with-zod/README.md

 # Environments With Zod

 This is the code of my Video on Youtube about how to validate environment variables with Zod.
-Here is the code to start the episode and code with me.
+Here is the code with the solution.

 ## Installation